Sharpness for monotone absorbing Interacting Particle Systems: Introduction

 \subsection{Related works}

-In his PhD thesis \cite[Theorem 5.9]{beekenkamp}, Beekenkamp investigates sharpness for the contact process (a model that describes the spread of an infection) with respect to the recovery rate $\lambda$.
-This model also admits a graphical construction governed by a marked Poisson point process, where marks represent either recoveries or arrows indicating the transmission of infection to a neighboring site.
+As mentioned earlier, our result generalizes the sharpness property of the contact process, which was originally proven by Bezuidenhout and Grimmett in \cite{BezuidenhoutGrimmett1991}.
+The proof in \cite{BezuidenhoutGrimmett1991} relies on pivotality estimates, but does not take advantage of the (as yet unknown) OSSS machinery.
+In \cite{Swart}, Swart gave a much simpler proof of sharpness for the contact process, based on very different ideas, namely the study of a suitable harmonic function.
+The proof of Beekenkamp \cite[Theorem 5.9]{beekenkamp} uses the OSSS inequality, so we expand on it a little more.
+The contact process admits a graphical construction governed by a marked Poisson point process, where marks represent either recoveries or arrows indicating the transmission of infection to a neighboring site.
 In this framework, \cite{beekenkamp} relies on the discrete OSSS inequality thanks to a suitable discrete partitioning of the time variable.
 A key distinction between his setting and ours lies in the notion of pivotality: in the contact process, the pivotality of the presence of a point is equivalent to the pivotality of its mark (e.g., changing a recovery into an infection arrow, or vice versa).
 This equivalence allows for a straightforward connection between influence and the derivative with respect to $\lambda$.
 In contrast, this property does not hold in general for our model, where a point's presence may be pivotal without its mark being influential.
 Thus, we must rely on more delicate modification arguments to overcome this difficulty and we recover the results of \cite{beekenkamp} as a special case of our main theorem.